th2do/web_app/README.md

 3. Storing encrypted password instead of plain text password in database (could do the same for email)

 # Thoughts for future improvements
-1. Login authentication
+1. Email confirmation
-2. Cross site scripting
+2. Secure cookie